SHARIFsGIT/GUI-inside-a-docker-container/README.md

 Open a new terminal and run `xhost +` and try again `rosrun robokudo main.py` inside of your docker container.
 If still facing the same problem then you may check the display value is equal or not.
 Try `echo $DISPLAY` outside of the container or on your machine, which will return a value ':1' or ':0' and do the same command inside of the container.
-If the value is different then run `export DISPLAY=:1` (if :1 is the value of inside container).
+If the value is different then run `export DISPLAY=:1` (if :1 is the value of the inside container).
 Now try again `roscore` in your local terminal then
 ```
 docker run -it --net=host --gpus all --env="NVIDIA_DRIVER_CAPABILITIES=all" --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" robokudo_container bash
 ```

 to your docker file and `xhost +`  to a new local terminal and finally `rosrun robokudo main.py` inside of your docker container.
-Again if you fall in another error like:
+Again if you fall into another error like:
->could not connect to display :0
->This application failed to start because no Qt platform plugin could be initialized.
+>could not connect to display :0.
+This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.

-Then the solution can be switch between graphics chips.
+Then the solution can be switched between graphics chips.
 For that just open a terminal on your local machine and then run
 ```
 prime-select query
 sudo prime-select intel